-In our last blog post on social media, we touched on 6 countries which have banned or restricted social media.
+In our last social media management London team blog post, we touched on 6 countries which have banned or restricted social media.
 This piece will also cover international social media marketing with a few key insights into the Asia Pacific region.

 Navigating the social media landscape in a foreign country is a resource-heavy commitment.
 Whether you have in-house employees or hire an agency all companies are susceptible to mistranslating language or crafting some cringe-worthy cultural blunders.
 But with a few key moves companies can access audiences in every corner of the world.

 Rising memberships prove that social media is a powerful global phenomenon.
 Despite many social media platforms sharing similar features, there are a few distinct differences in the way that cultures adopt them.
 The following article will give you a snapshot of Asia Pacific’s key social media platforms and how individuals use them.

 Chinese social media culture